 16. The therapy dog will have a designated space in the patient’s room, where possible, where she is free to rest, sleep, or take a break without interruption

-17. If Lauren and the patient agree, Henry may work off leash, which will be noted in the patient’s file
+17. If Lauren and the patient agree, Ruby may work off leash, which will be noted in the patient’s file

 18. Payment should be prompt and paid within the agreed time frame.
 Failure to do this may involve going through a third party to gather payment or going through the legal system at the customer's own cost.